ansys/pyhps/doc/source/examples/ex_lsdyna_job.rst

     python -m pip install tqdm humanize

-.. only:: builder_html

-     You can dowlonad the :download:`ZIP file <../../../build/lsdyna_cylinder_plate.zip>` for the LS-DYNA job submission example and use a tool such as 7-Zip to extract the files.

 Here is the ``project_setup.py`` script for this example:

 .. literalinclude:: ../../../examples/lsdyna_cylinder_plate/lsdyna_job.py
     :language: python
     :lines: 23-
     :caption: lsdyna_job.py

+Download the ZIP file for the LS-DYNA job submission example and use a tool such as 7-Zip to extract the files.

+.. _bottom of this page:

+.. button-link:: ../_downloads/lsdyna_cylinder_plate.zip
+    :color: black
+    :expand:

+    Download ZIP file